Posts on Flat Roofs causes leaks. What to look for and how to solve the problem

 Click here to see “How to find leaks and make Flat Roof Repairs”

 A Schematic diagram of a post on a roof

 When wooden posts are used for railing, it is best to go with pressure treated 4 x 4 posts.
 These post should be fastened to the rafters with bolts and nuts.
 Normally a carpenter is best suited for this job.
 Roofing contractors normally don’t want to deal with the installation of post and railings.
 Once the 4 x 4 posts are in place and the plywood deck is installed, then a roofing contractor can install the flashing around the post and install the rest of the roof.

 Installing a roof is costly, by not installing the posts correctly will cause leaks later on and that will mean a possible roof replacement.
-Do not cut corners when it comes to post and railings, this could be the difference in a maintenance free or a very expensive proposition later on.
+Do not cut corners when it comes to posts and railings, this could be the difference in maintenance free or a very expensive proposition later on.

 - Post cap